crispab/agile-games/Backlog.md

 There should be a lot more than three icons. :)

+### Need to reload

+It has been reported that the players need to reload when the facilitator clicks for estimation.
+Possible cause is websocket timeout (speculation).

 ## Publish the BDD report

 While putting the specification in a Word document has some value,